afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 - The first improvement in this area is based on the known road geometry or curvature, and the prediction of how other vehicles will react to it.
 - All vehicles no matter their making model, will reduce their velocity as they enter sharp curves or execute turns.
-- We can use an expected maximum lateral acceleration, usually in the range of 0.5 to one meter per second squared, to improve velocity estimation along curves.
+- We can use an expected maximum lateral acceleration, usually in the range of 0.5 to 1 meter per second squared, to improve velocity estimation along curves.

 - The second and more significant improvement is to incorporate regulatory elements to improve velocity estimation.